lucywyman/slides/source/source/qaelk.rst

 .. rst-class:: build

+* Tracking test results from all the tools
-* Only dependency is tool produces JUNIT.xml
+* Only dependency is that your tool produces JUNIT.xml
-* Other data relevant to test runs accepted by Dr. Teeth REST endpoint
+* Concepts that are not part of the JUNIT.xml are communicated via query params

 .. nextslide::